Financial-Times/grafana-tools/README.md

 make verify
 ```

-We run the tests and linter on CI, you can view [results on CircleCI][ci]. `make test` and `make lint` must pass before we merge a pull request.
+We run the tests and linter on CI, you can view ci. `make test` and `make lint` must pass before we merge a pull request.

 ## Deployment